2015 BMW 3-SeriesEnlarge Photo

 Further distancing itself from the 3-Series, the Audi A4 is available as a wagon--or Allroad, as Audi styles it for the latest model year.
 BMW is reviving its 3-Series wagon but without the more overt styling cues, while it's split off its two-door models into the new 4-Series and M4 range.

 Front seats are spacious and comfortable in both the 3-Series and the A4, though the latest 3-Series sedan grows an inch in wheelbase, dedicating most of that to rear seat space, where it is noticeably roomier than the A4's close quarters, particularly when it comes to leg room.
 Neither is spacious, however--a classic tradeoff in the segment.

 Quality, fit, and finish are very good in both cars, with the new BMW's design among the best in class, though some touches can seem out of character--like the optional nav screen that perches on top of the dash, instead of integrating into it.
 The A4 is a more seamless piece, with a lush new LCD screen that renders Google Earth and Street View maps in gorgeous detail.
 For most, it will come down to a matter of taste: where the BMW is sometimes drab, sometimes busy, the Audi is sleek and polished, uncluttered and largely intuitive.
 Creaks, rattles, and other signs of poor build quality are non-existent in the A4.

 Both cars also offer a host of advanced technology, with iDrive powering the 3-Series' infotainment and MMI behind Audi's.
 While both systems are advanced and capable, MMI is slightly more intuitive to most.
-On the flip side, the A4 makes some items, like Bluetooth, optional upgrades, while they're standard on the 3-Series.
+Both of these cars now have Bluetooth standard across the model line.
 The 3-Series also offers an excellent head-up display (HUD) that's just become available on the A4, tying speed, navigation, and other information into a display projected onto the windshield.
 Audi also has in-car wireless Internet with Audi Connect, which in turn feeds data to that exceptional nav system.